Gabriel Arias Player Props: Guardians vs. Royals

 Gabriel Arias At The Plate

-- Arias is batting .179 with five doubles, four home runs and 22 walks.
+- Arias has five doubles, four home runs and 22 walks while batting .179.

-- In 38.9% of his games this season (21 of 54), Arias has picked up at least one hit, and in four of those games (7.4%) he recorded at least two.

 - He has scored in 10 of 54 games (18.5%), including multiple runs twice.